cs4241-21a/a3-persistence/README.markdown

 The second is body parser where it passes HTTP request bodies.
 The third is compression where it compresses HTTP responses.
 The fourth is morgan where it deals with the HTTP request logger.
 The fifth is response time where it handles the HTTP response time.

+The web application also uses HTML input tags and selection lists in the HTML files.

-The CSS framework I used was the Boostrap framework because I wanted to use horizontal form for the buttons.
+The CSS framework I used was the Bootstrap framework because I wanted to use horizontal form for the buttons.
 I used three classes that were form-horizontal, form-group, and form-control.

 The authentication strategy I used was the GitHub authentication.
 The reason I chose this strategy was because there was enough documentation to study and learn.
 Also there were many examples and tutorials that made it easier and clearer to follow.